dompuiu/personal-tag-manager/README.md

 ### Developing
 Run `grunt serve:ui_app` to launch the application with webpack-dev-server.
 Each time the resources will change, the page will refresh automatically.
-You can access the APP here: [localhost:8000/webpack-dev-server/](localhost:8000/webpack-dev-server/).
+You can access the APP here (if you didn't changed the default port): [localhost:8000/webpack-dev-server/](localhost:8000/webpack-dev-server/).

 ## Previewing both apps
 Run `grunt serve` to launch all the applications.